Identifying Causal Effects in Information Provision Experiments: Empirical Applications

 \subsection{Results from Active Control Experiments}

 \citet{setteleHowBeliefs22} studies how beliefs about the gender wage gap affect support for gender equality policies.
 The TSLS estimate of 0.096 (s.e.
 0.033) is substantially smaller than the LLS estimate of 0.16 (s.e.
-0.042), with the LLS estimate being 66\% larger.

-\citet{rothRiskExposure22} examine the relationship between recession expectations and subjective personal unemployment risk.
-Their TSLS estimate of 0.755 color (s.e.
+0.042), with the LLS estimate being 66\% larger. \citet{rothRiskExposure22} study how recession expectations affect subjective personal unemployment risk.
+Their TSLS estimate of 0.755 (s.e.
 0.433) is somewhat smaller than the LLS estimate of 0.882 (s.e.
 0.379), with the LLS estimate being 17\% larger.